Harvey Girls Forever!

-Harvey Girls Forever! (originally titled Harvey Street Kids in its first season, then retroactively retitled) is an American animated comedy television series produced by Brendan Hay and Aliki Theofilopoulos for DreamWorks Animation Television, and is based on comic book characters from Harvey Comics.
-It premiered June 29, 2018 on Netflix and originally concluded on January 10, 2020.
+Harvey Girls Forever!, originally titled Harvey Street Kids in its first season, then retroactively retitled, is an American animated comedy television series produced by Brendan Hay and Aliki Theofilopoulos for DreamWorks Animation Television, and is based on comic book characters from Harvey Comics.
+It premiered on June 29, 2018, on Netflix and concluded on January 10, 2020.
+The show was removed from Netflix on July 17, 2025.

 Premise

-From long kickball games through the many flavors of ice cream to an impressive climbing tree, most days on Harvey Street feels like a weekend.
+From long kickball games through the many flavors of ice cream to an impressive climbing tree, most days on Harvey Street feel like a weekend.
 Energetic Audrey, intelligent Dot and kindhearted Lotta are BFFs (short for Best Friends Forever) and the street's guardians.
 They try to keep Harvey Street great and start their wacky afternoon adventures.